My Dinner

 Bowl of German Swabian Potato Salad

-Just before serving this salad, I would taste it and then if needed add more salt and pepper.
-If you find the potatoes are too dry because they soaked up all the broth already, you can add more dressing.
+Just before serving this classic German potato salad, adjust the seasonings.
+Add more salt and pepper if desired.
+If you find the potatoes are too dry because they have soaked up all the broth, you can add more dressing.

-In Swabia, you say the texture should be "Schlotzig".
+In Swabia, they say the texture should be "schlotzig*."
 This means it should be shiny and moist.
 You want to hear a "squelching" sound when you poke your fork into it.

-Serve the salad best at room temperature or lukewarm.
+The salad is best served at room temperature or lukewarm.
 It should never be served ice cold or fresh out of the fridge.

 What to serve with German Potato salad?